rowlandm/strategy_insights/README.md

 # strategy_insights
-Strategy Insights based on the presentation "Strategic Planning using a Change Management Lifecycle Framework"
+Strategy Insights web application prototype based on the presentation "Strategic Planning using a Change Management Lifecycle Framework".

+This uses MySQL and CodeIgniter.

 See a demo here:
 https://www.rowlandm.com/strategy_insights_demo